Kamarupa: Beginning of Kamata

 At that time, western Kamarupa was the domain of the Koch and Mech peoples.
 In other parts of the erstwhile Kamarupa the Kachari kingdom (central Assam, South bank), Baro Bhuyans (central Assam, North bank), and the Chutiya kingdom (east) were emerging.
 The Ahoms, who would establish a strong and independent kingdom later, began building their state structures in the region between the Kachari and the Chutiya kingdoms in 1228.

-Alauddin Hussain Shah issued coins in his name to be "Conqueror of Kamarup and Kamata".